S.K.I.T. is holding auditions for The Lion, The Witch, and The Wardrobe on Friday, September 19 and Saturday, September 20.

 Rehearsals will be held on Mondays, Fridays, and Saturdays starting September 27, 2014.
 Five performances will be held December 5-13, 2014.

 View the rehearsal/performance schedule here.
+The rehearsal scheduled has been updated on 9.1.14.

 When the Pevensie children, Peter, Susan, Edmund, and Lucy are sent out of London during World War II, to an old country house.
 The children stumble through an old wardrobe to the land of Narnia, where animals talk and magic exists.
 In this first story of Narnia written by C.S.
 Lewis, it tells the story of how these four children with the help of Aslan, the Great Lion, defeat the White Witch who holds Narnia.
 Lucy, the youngest is the first to enter Narnia where she meets Mr. Tumnus the faun who confesses to her that he is an agent of the White Witch and is supposed to capture any humans he meets.
 The Witch has held Narnia under an enchantment which makes it always winter and never Christmas.
 The only way the Witch can be defeated is to have four humans sit on the throne at the castle of Cair Paravel.
 Lucy returns home but no one believes her.
 Soon Edmund follows Lucy into the world, meets the White Witch, tastes Turkish Delight & promises to bring his siblings.
 Finally, all of the children go through the wardrobe into Narnia.
 There they go on a journey to rescue Tumnus, find Aslan the Great Lion and defeat the White Witch forever.
 During the journey to find Aslan, Edmund betrays his siblings and goes to join the White Witch becoming her prisoner.
 After his rescue, the witch approaches Aslan claiming the right to Edmund’s life.
 Aslan goes willingly in Edmund’s place, letting her kill him.
 Lucy and Susan secretly watch as he is shorn of his mane, tied up and killed.
 Then suddenly he appears to them alive again and leads them to the aid of Peter’s army defeating the Witch forever.
 The children spend years in Narnia growing up to be Kings and Queens until one day they are hunting in the woods and find their way back to their own world through the Wardrobe.
 There they are children again and find that no time at all has passed.